jesse-wei/jesse-wei.github.io/_pages/teaching.md

             <a href="/assets/pdf/comp311/Quiz5Review.pdf" data-proofer-ignore>Quiz5</a>
             <a href="/assets/pdf/comp311/Quiz6Review.pdf" data-proofer-ignore>Quiz6</a>
             <a href="/assets/pdf/comp311/Exam1Review.pdf" data-proofer-ignore>Exam1</a>
-            (These links won't work but are available on request)
+            (These resources are available on request)
           </div>
         </div>
       </li>